ref_buffer

 ✅ Memory Efficiency Best Practices

-- Buffer Consolidation: Always call
+- Buffer Consolidation: Always call prepare_buffers()after adding all references for a key

-after adding all references for a key - Device Consistency: Ensure all tensors are on the same GPU device
+- Device Consistency: Ensure all tensors are on the same GPU device

 - Data Type Optimization: Use appropriate precision (float32 vs float64) based on requirements

-- Batch Size Tuning: Optimize
+- Batch Size Tuning: Optimize num_envsfor your GPU memory capacity

 ⚡ Computational Efficiency

-- Cyclic Sequence Design: Use
+- Cyclic Sequence Design: Use cyclic_subseqparameters for walking/running motions

-parameters for walking/running motions - Reference Diversity: Balance number of references vs. memory usage
+- Reference Diversity: Balance number of references vs. memory usage

 - Access Pattern Optimization: Minimize random access, prefer sequential patterns